cncf/velocity/docs/other_notes.md

 issues,-1,-1,
 authors,-1,-1,
 ```
-It means that mapping must have extremely long list of projects from repos/orgs to get valid non-obfuscated data.
+It means that mapping must have an extremely long list of projects from repos/orgs to get valid non-obfuscated data.

 You can skip a ton of organization's small repos (if they do not sum up to just few projects, while they are distinct), with:
 `rauth[res[res.map { |i| i[0] }.index('Google')][0]].select { |i| i.split(',')[1].to_i < 14 }.map { |i| i.split(',')[0] }.join(',')`